linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 01 The value of the financial system.md

 London has historically been the most important financial centre, ideally positioned at the heart of the British Empire and the industrialised world.
 London is open for business when the rest of Europe is active and when the Asian markets are still operating at the end of their trading day and the US is starting its working day.
 New York is London's biggest rival and overtakes London in many regards, e.g. size of the domestic bond and equity markets, but there is no doubt that London is the foremost financial centre in many areas.
 See Exhibit 1.14 for some statistical highlights.

-# Exhibit 1.14 City of London's position in international finance and business services o  $70 \%$  of all eurobond turnover traded in London
+## Exhibit 1.14 City of London's position in international finance and business services

+- $70\%$ of all eurobond turnover traded in London

 o 450 billion of worldwide premium insurance income in the UK o 112 million metal contracts per annum traded in London